 Creek battle will move on to compete against other elementary schools at the

-Chess Club is a before-school activity run by parent volunteers in the library.
+Chess Club is an after-school activity run by parent volunteers.
 Students learn the fundamentals of the game and compete with each other.
 All students — even those without any experience with chess — are welcome to attend.
-Starting on September 15, the Chess Club meets Monday afternoons from 2:45 – 3:30 p.m. in the Art Room and Ms. Shunk's second-grade classrooms.
+Starting on September 11, the Chess Club meets Monday afternoons from 2:45 – 3:30 p.m. in the Art Room and Ms. Shunk's second-grade classrooms.
 There will be competitions during the school year and at least one off-site tournament.
 If your child would like to participate, please email Chase Adams at email@example.com with your child's name, skill level (Beginner, Intermediate, Advanced - feel free to guess) along with the parent's name and email.

 Destination ImagiNation is an international problem-solving competition for students that promotes three lifelong values: creativity, teamwork, and problem solving.
 It encourages students to cooperatively devise solutions to challenges and then present them in unique and creative ways.
 Willow Creek has participated in Destination ImagiNation for many years and has an excellent record of success.
 For more information about Destination Imagination, click here.
-To find out how to get involved at Willow Creek, join us for a parents only kickoff meeting Tuesday, September 27, at 6:30 p.m. in the library.
+To find out how to get involved at Willow Creek, keep an eye out for the parents' meeting flyer that will be sent out later this fall.

-The Foreign Language Program is an extracurricular activity sponsored by the PTO.
+The Foreign Language Program is an extracurricular activity.
+A fee is charged for the classes.
 Classes in French, Spanish and Chinese are offered to students in kindergarten through fifth grade.
-These classes meet once a week before school from 8:00 - 8:45 a.m.
+These classes meet once a week after school from 2:50–3:35 p.m.
 Register online at www.bikepathlearning.com.
 For more information, email Charnie Bledsoe at firstname.lastname@example.org.

 Girls on the Run

 Girls on the Run is a running club for girls in third, fourth, and fifth grade.
-It meets this fall on Mondays and Fridays after school, from 3:45 - 5:00 p.m., from September 12 through November 14.
+It meets this fall on Tuesdays and Thursdays after school, from 2:45 – 4:15 p.m., in the fall.
 The club will resume in the spring.
 For more information about Girls on the Run and to register, click here.
 Questions or want to coach?
 Contact Jamie Gagne at firstname.lastname@example.org or Erin Herman.

-Intramurals is a before-school activity that is open to grades 2-5, Monday through Friday.
+Intramurals is an after-school activity that is open to grades 2-5, Monday through Friday.
 There are no intramural activities on Wednesday due to staff meetings.